BluTen/PENG_Interpreter/README.md

 - Float   `23.4`
 - String  `"A String"`

-`text1 is "Hello "`     Variable declaration
+`text1 is "Hello ".`     Variable declaration

-`say text1, 123, 43.7`  Print values into terminal
+`say text1, 123, 43.7.`  Print values into terminal

+`# for comments works both in new line and inline`     Comments

 ## Where to report issues?
 Report the issues in [issues](https://github.com/BluTen/PENG_Interpreter/issues/new)